- unsafe.Pointer

 System.out.println(value);

-// Freeing memory
+// Freeing the memory

 unsafe.freeMemory(address);